Niche Guides / Book

 A digital product is anything you can sell on your book blog that the customer will receive via download.

-Here’s a list of digital products perfect for a book blog:
+Here’s a list of digital products you can sell on your book blog:

 A lot of people search for simple checklists and guides related to different topics.
 They’d happily pay you for them.